elmq0022/bs/roadmap.md

     - [x] Delete

 - [ ] Authorization
-    - OAut2, see FastAPI Docs
+    - OAuth2, see FastAPI Doc
+    - Would an API key be better?
+    - Maybe use Basic Auth to request an API key?
     - [ ] Create
     - [ ] Update
     - [ ] Delete

+- [ ] Rate Limit the API

 - [ ] Front End
     - [ ] Server Static with FastAPI